DanielPollithy/danielpollithy.github.io/_posts/2018-03-26-svm-compared-to-decision-tree.md

 This plot shows the amount of days I went to work by week day in the test data (one year).

 ## Decision tree

 ![ID3_algorithm_decision_tree.png]({{site.baseurl}}/images/ID3_algorithm_decision_tree.png)

 By Acoggins38 (Own work) [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons

-A decision tree is the output of algorithms that find the most discriminating features and value borders for them.
-The tree can then be used like a search tree with the difference that the leaf names to which class the data belongs to.
+A decision tree is the output of algorithms that find the most discriminating features and value borders in the data.
+The tree can then be used like a search tree with the difference that the leaf maps to which class the data belongs to.